alebrot/kalories/README.md

  ## PS ##

- All services and Facades are covered by tests
+ All services and Facades are covered by tests as well

  ![test](coverage.PNG "Test Coverage")